curlsloth/NYU-HPC-4-newbies/README.md

 ```
 #SBATCH --gres=gpu:2 # requesting 2 GPUs
 ```
-However, requesting many CPUs and no GPU can often be much MUCH faster, if you consider both the queue time and computation time together (at least on Greene that is often the case).
+However, unless your job really needs GPU and you are very experienced in using it, I don't recommend requesting for any GPUs:

-1. **The queue time will be very long.** GPU is rare and everyone wants to use it.
-In my experience, the fast computational speed of GPU cannot make up the extra queue time for requesting any GPU.
-It may be faster by just requesting CPUs.
+1. **The queue time is typically very long for requesting any GPU jobs.** GPU is rare and everyone wants to use it.
+In my experience, the fast computational speed of GPU cannot make up the extra queue time for requesting even 1 GPU.
-2. **NYU HPC will kill the job with low GPU usage.** Even your GPU job finally start running after a long queue, if the GPU usage is much lower than what you requested, you job will be terminated very soon.
-It may take you too much time to trial-and-error on this aspect as you will waste more time in queue.
+2. **NYU HPC will terminate the job with low GPU usage.** You may need to trial-and-error a few times to make sure you can well use a GPU, but that means your jobs will be in many long queues.

-Therefore, unless your job really needs GPU and you are very experienced in using it, I don't recommend requesting for any GPUs.

 ### Can I use Jupyter notebook on HPC? ###

 Yes you can do it via Open OnDemand!
 Here is the [instruction](https://sites.google.com/nyu.edu/nyu-hpc/hpc-systems/greene/software/open-ondemand-ood-with-condasingularity).

 I recommend to use this GUI to directly experimenting with your script while using the HPC's resources.
 It can be more effective than experimenting on your local computer with limited resources or run-and-debug everytime executing a .py file.
 Once you have a working pipeline, you can reorganize it into a .py file for scaling up.

+## 8. Acknowledgement ##

+Shout out to NYU HPC's technical staff.
+They are knowledgeable, friendly, patient, and very willing teach me.
+A huge thanks to them!!